zakmoCA/codebuddy/README.md

 ## Design

-1. Application will be built with vanilla, html/css
+1. Application will be built with vanilla js, html/css
 2. Once complete, will rewrite in react TS

 ## What's done so far